-- (b) Contents of notice. - (1) The annual notice of current assessment required to be given by the county board of tax assessors under subsection (a) of this Code section shall be dated and shall contain the name and last known address of the taxpayer.
-The annual notice shall conform with the state-wide uniform assessment notice which shall be established by the commissioner by rule and regulation and shall contain: - (A) The amount of the previous assessment; - (B) The amount of the current assessment; - (C) The year for which the new assessment is applicable; - (D) A brief description of the assessed property broken down into real and personal property classifications; - (E) The fair market value of property of the taxpayer subject to taxation and the assessed value of the taxpayer's property subject to taxation after being reduced;

-- (F) The name, phone number, and contact information of the person in the assessors' office who is administratively responsible for the handling of the appeal and who the taxpayer may contact if the taxpayer has questions about the reasons for the assessment change or the appeals process; - (G) If available, the website address of the office of the county board of tax assessors; and - (H) A statement that all documents and records used to determine the current value are available upon request. - (2)(A) In addition to the items required under paragraph (1) of this subsection, the notice shall contain a statement of the taxpayer's right to an appeal and an estimate of the current year's taxes for all levying authorities which shall be in substantially the following form:

-'The amount of your ad valorem tax bill for this year will be based on the appraised and assessed values specified in this notice.
+(b) Contents of notice.

+- (1) The annual notice of current assessment required to be given by the county board of tax assessors under subsection (a) of this Code section shall be dated and shall contain the name and last known address of the taxpayer.
+The annual notice shall conform with the state-wide uniform assessment notice which shall be established by the commissioner by rule and regulation and shall contain: - (A) The amount of the previous assessment; - (B) The amount of the current assessment; - (C) The year for which the new assessment is applicable; - (D) A brief description of the assessed property broken down into real and personal property classifications; - (E) The fair market value of property of the taxpayer subject to taxation and the assessed value of the taxpayer's property subject to taxation after being reduced; - (F) The name, phone number, and contact information of the person in the assessors' office who is administratively responsible for the handling of the appeal and who the taxpayer may contact if the taxpayer has questions about the reasons for the assessment change or the appeals process; - (G) If available, the website address of the office of the county board of tax assessors; and - (H) A statement that all documents and records used to determine the current value are available upon request. - (2)(A) In addition to the items required under paragraph (1) of this subsection, the notice shall contain a statement of the taxpayer's right to an appeal and an estimate of the current year's taxes for all levying authorities which shall be in substantially the following form: - The amount of your ad valorem tax bill for this year will be based on the appraised and assessed values specified in this notice.
 You have the right to appeal these values to the county board of tax assessors.
-At the time of filing your appeal you must select one of the following options:

-- (i) An appeal to the county board of equalization with appeal to the superior court; - (ii) To arbitration without an appeal to the superior court; or - (iii) For a parcel of nonhomestead property with a fair market value in excess of \$750,000.00, or for one or more account numbers of wireless property as defined in subparagraph (e.1)(1)(B) of Code Section 48-5-311 with an aggregate fair market value in excess of \$750,000.00, to a hearing officer with appeal to the superior court.
+At the time of filing your appeal you must select one of the following options: - (i) An appeal to the county board of equalization with appeal to the superior court; - (ii) To arbitration with an appeal to the superior court; or - (iii) For a parcel of nonhomestead property with a fair market value in excess of \$750,000.00 \$500,000.00 as shown on the taxpayer's annual notice of current assessment under this Code section, or for one or more account numbers of wireless property as defined in subparagraph (e.1)(1)(B) of Code Section 48-5-311 with an aggregate fair market value in excess of \$750,000.00 \$500,000.00 as shown on the taxpayer's annual notice of current assessment under this Code section, to a hearing officer with appeal to the superior court.